andrejobuljen/Hi-Fi_mocks/README.md

 Based on these given parameters these codes produce HI meshes in real & redshift space using best-fit polynomials for transfer functions tuned to scales in the k range of TNG300-1: 0.03-1 h/Mpc.
 The transfer function fits are calibrated to TNG300-1 output redshifts z={0,0.5,1,1.5,2,3,5}.
 The code interpolates transfer functions for other `zout` values.

-Note that for larger box sizes a higher grid resoltion is needed which makes the code run slower and requieres more memory.
-For the default parameters the code finishes in less than 2 minutes on a modern laptop, in serial mode.
-The codes output final HI overdensity field, figure with smoothed overdensity slice and the measured power spectra directly to the `output_folder`.
+For default parameters it takes less than 2 minutes on a modern laptop for the codes to finish, and output final HI overdensity field, figure with smoothed overdensity slice and measured power spectra into the `output_folder`.
+Note that for larger box sizes a higher grid resolution is needed in order to probe small scales, which makes the code run slower and requires more memory.

 ### Running the codes in parallel

-In order to run the codes in parallel using `N` processors, run the codes in a following way:
+To run `Hi-Fi mocks` in parallel using `N` processors, run the codes in a following way:

 ``srun -n N python Hi-Fi_mock_real_space.py``

 and

 ``srun -n N python Hi-Fi_mock_redshift_space.py``.

 ### Author
 - [Andrej Obuljen](mailto:andrej.obuljen@uzh.ch) (ICS, Zurich)